Skip to main content

 This page provides an overview of configuring head node fault tolerance for Anyscale services.
 Anyscale recommends enabling head node fault tolerance for all production services.

-Anyscale recommends configuring head node fault tolerance at the cloud level for cloud resources configured with the virtual machine (VM) stack.
+Anyscale recommends configuring head node fault tolerance at the cloud level so all services in the cloud share a single Redis-compatible cluster by default.
 See Enable head node fault tolerance for an Anyscale cloud.

-Kubernetes deployments don't support cloud-level fault tolerance configuration.
-You must provision your own Redis-compatible cluster and configure ray_gcs_external_storage_config in each service config.
+To override the cloud-level configuration for a specific service or to enable fault tolerance without setting a cloud-level endpoint, configure ray_gcs_external_storage_config in the service config.
 See Manually configure fault tolerance for an Anyscale service.

 Head node fault tolerance isn't supported for serverless Anyscale clouds (also called Anyscale-hosted clouds).